Friday, January 16, 2009

 Sight

 Tilt the wine glass about 30 degrees, hold it up against preferably white lighting and observe its color.
 Alternatively, hold a piece of white paper beneath the wine glass and notice the color of the reflection.
 For white wines, notice how ‘yellow’ the wine is.
 The correct ‘terminology’ for the color I would use is straw.
 Whites in general can vary from very pale straw to straw color.
 For reds, notice how deep the red is, whether you can ’see’ through the liquid as you tilt the glass.
 The color of the wine is an indication of how strong the taste of the wine is, straw is likely to taste stronger in flavor compared to pale straw.
+This could a bit challenging when the lighting is yellow or background is dark, the color of wine we see will be affected by our surrounding lighting.

 Smell